Walk With Me – How to Lead Train a Puppy

 The top three steps to lead train your puppy

-Step one: start somewhere safe (and off-lead if possible)
+1. Start somewhere safe (and off-lead if possible)

 In the ultimate irony, Lauren recommends beginning lead training by letting your puppy off-lead.
 “You don’t actually need a lead to teach your dog to pay attention to you and to walk by your side,” she says.
 Mind-blowing, we know.
 “The lead should be thought of more like a seatbelt than a primary tool – it’s there to keep your dog safe if an overwhelming stimulus makes them want to chase after it or run into traffic.
 Basically, the lead shouldn’t be the reason why your dog is by your side.”